uos-dmlab/Structured-Data-Augmentation/README.md

 ## BAMT-GAN_V1:  A Balanced Data Augmentation Techniqe for Tabular Data

 The BAMT-GAN_V1.ipynb is a Jupyter notebook providing an example of training the BAMTGAN_V1 model.
-This example includes training with Adult dataset.
+This version includes training with Adult dataset.

 paper : Not Yet Published